KaiyuHe998/RULEARN_IDEA_project/README.md

 ## Reproduction

-The code runs a batch of puzzles in parrllele.
-If you want to reproduce the result, please specify the model name and your openai token and otherthings needed in the RULEARN_IDEA/run_experiments.py
-You can using the following code to run the experiment
+The code runs a batch of puzzles in parallel.
+To reproduce the results, please specify the model name, your OpenAI token, and any other necessary parameters in RULEARN_IDEA/run_experiments.py.
+Use the following code to run the experiment:
 ```bash
 python RULEARN_IDEA/run_experiments.py
 ```